 If the student has not yet been given an end date, you may not have completed your new school year setup.
-You should then go to School > School Structure > School Year Setup > Step 2.
-Off-Roll Leavers to set end dates for all your students who are leaving at the end of this year.
-Take a look at the New School Year Setup Guide for how to do this.
+You should set end dates for all your students who are leaving at the end of this year following these instructions: New School Year Setup Step 2 - Off-Roll Leavers

-3. Will your students be in the right year?
+3. Will your students be in the right groups?

-If you've set up your courses and classes, you'll be able to see them all in School > Programmes > Next Year Courses.
+If you've set up your courses and classes, you'll be able to see them all in School > Programmes > Courses > Next Year Courses.

 In the example above, you can see that no classes have been set up for Art and Design for Year 11.
 You can click the course to schedule lessons.
 Click +Add in the Classes & Lessons section.

 If you need to amend any basic details of the class, such as the name or the academic lead, you can also do it from here.